ContactPartner Area

 Workers in metals mining in Bolivia

-The value of a just transition
+The strategic value of a just transition

 A fair energy transition is not only a moral imperative but also a strategic necessity.
 By investing in sustainable mining practices and establishing equitable partnerships, Europe can: